scalar-labs/scalar-kubernetes/docs/StepByStepManualDeploymentGuideScalarDLOnAWS.md

 Amazon Virtual Private Cloud (Amazon VPC) enables you to launch AWS resources into a virtual network that you've defined.
 This virtual network closely resembles a traditional network that you'd operate in your own data center, with the benefits of using the scalable infrastructure of AWS.

-The following steps help you to create a Virtual private cloud
+The following steps help you to create a virtual private cloud.

 * Open the Amazon [VPC](https://console.aws.amazon.com/vpc/) service
 * On the top-right of the navigation bar, select the AWS Region from the dropdown list.